Protea montana: Ecology

 The mature plants are killed by the periodic wildfires which pass over their range, but the seeds can survive such an event.
 The blooms are produced from February to June.
 The florets are pollinated by rodents.
 The seeds are stored in the old, dry, fire-resistant infructescence, and are released from them after two years, after fires have passed through the land.
 The seeds are dispersed by means of the wind.

 In 1829 Drège originally collected it growing in rocky locations, together with the other plant species Restio laniger, Seriphium plumosum, Leucadendron dregei, and a Sorocephalus, Erica, Hoplophyllum and Calopsis of some kind.

 Habitat

-It is found on mountain tops and their steep upper slopes, between 1,600 and 2,000 metres in altitude.
+It is found on mountain tops and their steep upper slopes, between 1,600 and 2,000 m in altitude.
 It occurs in montane fynbos habitat in sandstone-derived substrates, on south-facing slopes.